michified/hnsw-bench/readme.md

 ## Dependencies:
 - g++12 compiler with C++23
-- Python 3.12.10 or later for visualization
+- Python 3.12.10 or later
+- hnswlib and annoy libraries for python

 ---